Neuro-Ophthalmologist and Headache Medicine Specialist in Dallas

 “My clinical niche is the interface of headache and the eyes and vision,” she says.

 One condition in that niche is idiopathic intracranial hypertension – high cerebrospinal fluid pressure in the brain that has no known cause.
 Also called pseudotumor cerebri syndrome, the condition affects women of childbearing age and can lead to ongoing headaches and blindness if not successfully treated.

 Dr. Friedman is also an expert in treating spontaneous intracranial hypotension – low blood pressure in the brain caused by a cerebrospinal leak in the spine – which can produce headaches, as well.

 Making the Right Diagnosis

-Dr. Friedman also gets satisfaction from sharing her knowledge with others.
+She notes she also gets satisfaction from sharing her knowledge with others.

 “I really enjoy being able to help people as an educator,” she says.
 “I’m proud of what I’m able to teach my patients, trainees, colleagues, and others.”

 Thankfully, people with headache disorders have reason to be optimistic.

 “There are a lot of new things going on in headache medicine – from new delivery systems such as intranasal sprays, injectables, and monoclonal antibodies to state-of-the-art implanted stimulators,” Dr. Friedman says.
 “It’s a great time to work in this field.”